-and we use the remainder of the section to discuss the relevance of these organizations to the consortium.
+In this section, we review existing international institutions that offer insights for how the proposed consortium, or some variant thereof, might function.
+We focus on the implications of the extant organizations on each of the proposed consortium's three objectives.
+We describe some existing organizations, their activities, and their stakeholders in Table II, and we use the remainder of the section to discuss the relevance of these organizations to the consortium.
 Yet, there are many limitations to this discussion relevant to organizing and implementing a consortium, for example, how such an organization will be funded or what levers are available to enforce the organization's guidelines and recommendations.
 A more thorough discussion of the topics touched on in this section is a very important direction for future work.

-One core component of any solution to the evaluations coordination problem is the need for coordination between a variety of stakeholders, which, importantly, includes both the auditors and auditees.
+One core component of any solution to the evaluations coordination problem is the need for coordination between a variety of stakeholders, which, importantly, includes both auditors and auditees.
 Of the organizations we have reviewed, the International Civil Aviation Organization (ICAO) is the most exemplary because it employs in-house auditors who audit the member countries' aviation capacities, so both the auditors and auditees are members.
 The Payment Card Industry Security Standards Council (PCI SSC) is very similar because regulatory bodies and standard-setting organizations, as well as the companies that voluntarily adopt these standards, are all members; however, the PCI SSC is concerned with standards and not auditing.
 The Global Earthquake Model (GEM) is yet another example because it has both policymakers and natural-hazards researchers as members.